 Prior to opening my wedding planning and design company, I spent a year as a tech consultant specializing in process consultation.
 I loved helping businesses to define their everyday processes in a clear and disciplined way.
 Many times, we operate our lives and jobs just checking off lists, without ever really thinking about how one thing leads to another.
 This leads to lackluster results.
 Epic results require epic processes!

-This business experience is part of what makes our wedding planning process so thorough and organized.
-On the way from step A to step D, we guide our clients to diligently complete steps B and C, so they never miss an important checkpoint.
+This business experience is part of what makes my wedding planning process so thorough and organized.
+On the way from step A to step D, I guide my clients to diligently complete steps B and C, so they never miss an important checkpoint.

-Destination weddings offer unique challenges, which is why we love them.
-To master these demands, we follow a very specific process for planning destination events.
-Today, we are gladly sharing what we've learned with you!
+Destination weddings offer unique challenges, which is why I love them.
+To master these demands, I follow a very specific process for planning destination events.
+Today, I am proudly sharing what I've learned with you!
 If you are currently in the process of planning your destination wedding, you're in luck - this is your blueprint for an effective planning experience!